Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/FDHullWhiteEngine.rst

 Which makes it a more complex scheme to approximate the PDE.

-In our implementation, we adopt a generic template to support different schemes, which can be written as:
+In our implementation, a generic template is adopted to support different schemes, which can be written as:

 .. math::
         \frac{f(t+\Delta t)-f(t)}{\Delta t}=D\cdot [(1-\theta )\cdot f(t+\Delta t)+\theta \cdot f(t)]

-The formula transforms to EE scheme if we set :math:`\theta =0`, and it transforms to IE scheme if we let :math:`\theta =1` instead.
-Any value from 0 to 1 can be used, for example, we give a :math:`\theta =\frac{1}{2}` to utilize the Crank-Nicolson scheme.
+The formula transforms to EE scheme if you set :math:`\theta =0`, and it transforms to IE scheme if you let :math:`\theta =1` instead.
+Any value from 0 to 1 can be used.
+For example, give a :math:`\theta =\frac{1}{2}` to utilize the Crank-Nicolson scheme.

 Profiling
 =========

-The hardware resource utilizations and timing performance for a single Finite-Difference Hull-White Bermudan Swaption prcing engine with :math:`\_xGridMax=101` are listed in :numref:`tab1FDHWU` below:
+The hardware resource utilizations and timing performance for a single Finite-Difference Hull-White Bermudan Swaption pricing engine with :math:`\_xGridMax=101` are listed in :numref:`tab1FDHWU` below:

 .. _tab1FDHWU: